Chevron left

 Cardiac Evaluation

-Evaluating potential cardiovascular risk is necessary to assess the patient’s ability to withstand surgery and anesthesia.
+Evaluating potential cardiovascular risk, including the presence of cardiovascular disease, is necessary to assess the patient’s ability to withstand surgery and anesthesia.
 Perioperative cardiovascular evaluation plays a crucial role in identifying potential cardiac events, including myocardial infarction, pulmonary edema, ventricular and atrial fibrillation, primary cardiac arrest, and complete heart block, which can have a major impact on the results of a surgical procedure.
 Ignoring these issues can put the success or failure of operations at risk.
 A comprehensive cardiac evaluation aids in recognizing these risks, which can be handled through suitable interventions like unblocking cardiac arteries with angioplasty, preventing the blood from dangerous clotting with use of non-steroidal meds like aspirin, and slowing the heart rate and lowering the blood pressure with beta-blockade, and angiotensin-converting enzyme inhibitor therapy.

 A cardiac evaluation typically involves a thorough history and physical examination, focusing on risk factors for cardiac complications.
 Additional tests such as cardiac stress tests or coronary computed tomography angiography (CCTA) which may be ordered based on the patient’s clinical history, comorbidities, and physical examination findings.
 This comprehensive cardiac assessment helps ensure that the patient is well-prepared for surgery and anesthesia.